graphprotocol/graph-improvement-proposals/gips/0057-chain-integration-process.md

 # Abstract

 This GIP proposes a governance-based process for teams seeking Graph protocol integration for a new data source like a new blockchain.
-Protocol support for a new data source comes after ensuring a reliable and stable integration with Graph Node and developer-focused GUIs like [Graph Studio](https://thegraph.com/studio/).
+Protocol support on the decentralized network for a new data source comes after ensuring a performant and reliable integration with Graph Node (validated on Graph's testnet) and developer-focused GUIs like [Graph Studio](https://thegraph.com/studio/).
+The GIP specifies how teams move through the proposed 3-stage process.

 # Motivation